 TMJ is an important joint.
 It allows you to eat, talk, sing and yell at your kids!
-Every time we open or close our mouth or go side to side we are using this joint.
-It is estimated that 6 percent of women and 3 percent of men have TMJ issues.
+Every time we open or close our mouth, or go side to side, we are using this joint.
+It is estimated that 6 percent of women and 3 percent of men have TMJ problems.

 There are multiple reasons why TMJ disorders can occur.